4 new offshore wind power projects proposed for New Jersey Shore; 2 would be far out to sea

 Community Offshore said it has not yet determined how many wind turbines would be built as part of the project.

-The second bid was submitted by Chicago-based Invenergy and New York-based energyRE for a project 40 miles (64 kilometers) off Atlantic City called Leading Light Wind.
-The companies did not say how many turbines the project would encompass, but it would generate enough electricity to power 1 million homes.
+The second bid was submitted by Chicago-based Invenergy and New York-based energyRE for a project 40 miles (64 kilometers) off Long Beach Island called Leading Light Wind.
+It would consist of up to 100 turbines, enough to power 1 million homes.

 The company is playing up its American ownership as the foreign ownership of key players in New Jersey's offshore wind industry has generated opposition in some quarters.